Anne Brontë: Employment at Blake Hall

 Blake Hall, illustration, reproduced from photographs taken at the end of 19th century.
 It was demolished in 1954.

-On leaving the school, Anne began to seek a teaching position.
-As the daughter of a poor clergyman, she needed to earn a living.
-Her father had no private income and the parsonage would revert to the church on his death.
-Teaching or working as a governess were among the few employment options for a woman of her background.
-In April 1839 Anne, now aged 19, started work as a governess for the Ingham family at Blake Hall, near Mirfield.
+On leaving Roe Head, Anne sought employment as a governess, one of the few options available to a woman of her background.
+In April 1839, Anne, now aged nineteen, took up a post with the Ingham family at Blake Hall, near Mirfield.

-The children in her charge were spoiled and disobedient.
+The Inghams were wealthy, with five young children, the eldest of whom was six years old.
+In a letter to Charlotte, Anne describes the children as "little dunces" and "excessively indulged."
 Anne had great difficulty controlling them and little success in educating them.
-She was not allowed to punish them, and when she complained about their behaviour she received no support and was criticised for being incapable.
-The Inghams were dissatisfied with their children's progress and after nine months, Anne was dismissed.
+She was not allowed to punish them, and when she complained about their behaviour, she received no support and was criticised for being incapable.
+The Inghams were dissatisfied with their children's progress, and after nine months, Anne was dismissed.
 She returned home in December 1839 to join Charlotte and Emily, who had also left their positions.
 Anne's unhappy time at Blake Hall is believed to have been the principal inspiration for her novel Agnes Grey.

 William Weightman

-When Anne returned to Haworth she formed a friendship with William Weightman, her father's new curate, who had started work in the parish in August 1839.
+When Anne returned to Haworth, she formed a friendship with William Weightman, her father's new curate, who had started work in the parish in August 1839.
 Weightman was 25 and had obtained a two-year licentiate in theology from the University of Durham.
-He was handsome, popular with the family and became a frequent visitor to the parsonage until his sudden death from cholera in 1842.
+He was handsome, popular with the family, and became a frequent visitor to the parsonage until his sudden death from cholera in 1842.
 He had an outgoing and flirtatious personality, and, on learning that none of the Brontë sisters had ever received a Valentine's card, wrote cards and poems to all three of them, as well as to Ellen Nussey, who was staying with them at the time.
 It has been suggested that Anne may have been in love with him, although there is little real evidence to confirm this, aside from a poem written by Anne after his death, I will not mourn thee, lovely one, which seems to express the affection that the whole family felt for the young curate.